 The current pandemic caused by the severe acute respiratory syndrome coronavirus continues to spread with a national lockdown being announced last night.
-Although the respiratory complications of COVID-19 have been described, the impact on the gastrointestinal and hepatic systems remains unknown, with conflicting levels noted in preliminary cases.
+Although the respiratory complications of have been described, the impact on the gastrointestinal and hepatic systems remains unknown, with conflicting levels noted in preliminary cases.
 Experiencing gastrointestinal symptoms could indicate a COVID-19 infection.

 Almost one in five patients with COVID-19 may only show gastrointestinal symptoms, according to a review of academic studies.